Flag Protocol

 The Union Flag

-In March 2021, all councils received a request that they fly the Union flag every day from all UK government buildings as a sign of national identity and unity.
-Where UK government buildings have multiple flagpoles, the Union flag must always be flown in the superior position:
+In March 2021, all councils were requested to fly the Union Flag daily from UK government buildings as a symbol of national identity and unity.
+Where buildings have multiple flagpoles, the Union Flag must be flown in the superior position, defined as follows:

-- The centre flagpole where there is an odd number of poles of the same height
+• The centre flagpole (where there is an odd number of poles of equal height)

-- The left centre flagpole views from the front of the building, where there is an even number of poles of the same height
+• The left-centre flagpole (when viewed from the front of the building, where there is an even number of poles of equal height)

-The exception is where there is a Royal visit, in which the Royal Standard will take precedence.
+The only exception to this rule is during a Royal visit, when the Royal Standard takes precedence.

-The Union flag should be displayed correctly as stated by the Flag Institute:
+The Union Flag must be displayed correctly, in accordance with guidance from the Flag Institute:

 The Buckinghamshire County Flag